awsdocs/aws-cpp-developer-guide/doc_source/credentials.rst

 The AWS SDKs and CLIs use :emphasis:`provider chains` to look for AWS credentials in several different places, including system/user environment variables and local AWS configuration files.

-You can set your credentials for use by the |sdk-cpp| can be done in various ways, but here are the recommended approaches:
+You can set your credentials for use by the |sdk-cpp| in various ways, but here are the recommended approaches:

 .. the following file is in the shared content...

 .. include:: common/sdk-shared-credentials.txt

-Once you set your AWS credentials using one of these methods, the |sdk-cpp| loads them automatically by using the default credential provider chain.
+After you set your AWS credentials using one of these methods, the |sdk-cpp| loads them automatically by using the default credential provider chain.

 You can also supply AWS credentials using your own methods by: